 The Ezer Kenegdo

-In Genesis chapter 2, God tells us how the one adam became two – male and female – with the introduction of Chavah (Eve).
+In Genesis chapter 2, God explains how the one adam became two – male and female – with the introduction of Chavah (Eve).
 God calls her an ezer kenegdo (suitable helper).
 This was her divinely designed purpose.
 She has a special role to play in the life of Adam.